 \subsection{Experimental Setting}

 The real-world scenario of fine-grained classification is rather difficult compared with the existing fine-grained datasets for research, leading to the failure of the published FGVC algorithms in certain real-world cases.
 The proposed CDLT pursues such a difficulty, which is examined by performing several state-of-the-art deep models.
-Specifically, four commonly used backbones, including ResNets~\cite{he2016deep}, Inception-v4~ \cite{szegedy2016inception}, VGG~\cite{simonyan2014very}, and the lightweight network MobileNet-v2~\cite{sandler2018mobilenetv2}, are tested on CDLT.
+Specifically, two commonly used backbones, including ResNets~\cite{he2016deep} and ViT~\cite{dosovitskiy2020image}, are tested on CDLT.
 Then, we also carry out a series of experiments on representative FGVC models, including B-CNN~\cite{zhu2017b}, HBP~\cite{yu2018hierarchical}, NTS-Net~\cite{Yang2018Learning}, MCL~\cite{chang2020devil}, and MOMN~\cite{min2020multi}.
-When employing the above-mentioned fine-grained models, we use two backbone networks to avoid the performance influence caused by the basic feature extractors, which are ResNet-50 and VGG-16 pre-trained on ImageNet~\cite{russakovsky2015imagenet}.
+When employing the above-mentioned fine-grained models, we use two backbone networks to avoid the performance influence caused by the basic feature extractors, which are ResNet-50 and ViT pre-trained on ImageNet~\cite{russakovsky2015imagenet}.

-To investigate the long-tailed distribution problem, we further compare several state-of-the-art~(SOTA) methods that are specified for processing long-tailed data.
-Including re-sampling method \cite{chawla2002smote,drumnond2003class}, focal loss~\cite{lin2017focal}, range loss~\cite{zhang2017range} and class-balanced loss~\cite{cui2019class}.
-All these methods are equipped with the same backbone networks (i.e., ResNet-50 and VGG-16) for a fair comparison.
-The general data enhancement techniques are used for effective learning.
-The setting of the hyperparameters follows the published paper.